beyond5nines/beyond5nines.github.io/_posts/look-ma-no-servers-part-01.md

        addresses to satisfy the request
 ```

-1, sometimes 2 failures intermittent every weekday morning.
+1–2 intermittent failures every weekday morning.
 Data warehouse SLAs slipping.
 Downstream teams blocked before they'd finished their first coffee.
 And the thing that made it maddening: our calculation confirmed that we had capacity.
 Plenty of it.

 Something was consuming IPs that we couldn't see.